block-foundation/index-decentralized-applications/README.md

 * [Aether](https://github.com/aethereans/aether-app): P2P ephemeral public communities.
 Open source, self-governing
 * [Cactus Comments](https://cactus.chat/): This is an open web comment system that is federated and built on Matrix.
 * [NNTPChan](https://github.com/majestrate/nntpchan): A decentralized imageboard based on NNTP.
+* [Qaul](https://qaul.net/): A communication app that operates on an internet-independent wireless mesh.
+It uses interconnected P2P mesh through BLE, WiFi, and Internet-overlay.

 ### Social Networks